How to Improve Your Relationship with Your SEO Consultant

 That said, SEO consultants are typically happy to determine another plan of action if the agency’s recommendations simply cannot be implemented for one reason or another.

-Sure, there’s lots of crap differing opinions on the Web and “experts” you shouldn’t trust, but that’s why you should be putting in the time for research and education.
+Sure, there’s lots of crap with differing opinions on the Web and “experts” you shouldn’t trust, but that’s why you should be putting in the time for research and education.
 There are many questionable practices that companies still partake in that are now considered Black Hat, but were once considered White Hat, so it’s important to be able to recognize what’s dubbed as spam.

 This is important so you can’t claim ignorance when you “accidentally” get hooked up with a fly-by-night company.